Life Insurance in France (Assurance Vie) - 2026 Guide

 Market-linked investments.
 Higher potential, higher risk.

-The tax treatment is what truly sets assurance vie apart from other French savings products.
+The tax treatment is what truly sets French life insurance apart from other savings products.
 While your money stays inside the contract, all growth is completely tax-free.
 Euro fund returns, capital gains from units of account, dividend income: none of it is taxed annually.
 This tax-deferred compounding adds up substantially over 10, 20, or 30 years.

 The real reward comes after holding your contract for 8 years (counted from the day you opened it, not from each deposit).
-At that point, you unlock the most favorable tax rates in French personal finance.
+At that point, you unlock the most favorable tax rates in French personal finance for life insurance.
 You can withdraw up to 4,600 euros per year in gains completely free of income tax (9,200 euros for married couples filing jointly).
 Social charges of 17.2% still apply to gains, but the income tax exemption alone saves a significant amount.

 If you withdraw gains beyond the annual allowance after 8 years, the income tax rate depends on your total premiums.
 For total premiums under 150,000 euros across all your assurance vie contracts, gains are taxed at 7.5%.
 Above that threshold, gains on the excess are taxed at 12.8%.
 In both cases, 17.2% social charges apply on top.
 This is based on Article 125-0 A of the Code gé né ral des impô ts, as modified by the 2018 Finance Act.